not-timid/a1/README.md

-From the [Using the default colors ](https://tailwindcss.com/docs/customizing-colors#using-the-default-colors) section of the Tailwind CSS docs:
+From the [Using the default colors ](https://tailwindcss.com/docs/customizing-colors#using-the-default-colors) section of the Tailwind 'Customizing Colors' docs:

 1. In Terminal, `npm run dev` and visit <http://localhost:3000/a1>
 2. Remove all `background` and `color` rules from src/app/globals.css